 be used instead of MTO.

 customers (buyers) will start using the system when a customer wants to buy something.

-A release candidate (RC) is a term that refers to a developed software that has only a very few identified glitches or bugs that must be addressed before the program can be tested by a small
+A release candidate (RC) is a term that refers to a developed software that has only a very few identified glitches or bugs that need to be addressed before the program can be tested by a small number of consumers.

-The goal of the release candidate is to produce a final product that attracts the interest of
+The goal of the release candidate is to produce a final product that will attract the interest of

 The 7th stage is the final stage of the Merchant token development process.